triton-inference-server/backend/examples/README.md

 [TRITONBACKEND_Model](../README.md#tritonbackend-model), and
 [TRITONBACKEND_ModelInstance](../README.md#tritonbackend-modelinstance).

+The *minimal* backend does not do any interesting operation, it simply copies a single input tensor to a single output tensor, but it does demonstrate the basic organization required for a Triton backend.

-The *minimal* backend is complete but for clarity leaves out some important aspects of writing a full-featured backend.
+The *minimal* backend is complete but for clarity leaves out some important aspects of writing a full-featured backend that are described in [Recommended Triton Backend](#recommended-triton-backend).
 When creating your own backend use the [Recommended Triton Backend](#recommended-triton-backend) as a starting point.

 #### Building the Backend